- BUY TICKETS

 COMPENSATION: Compensation includes a monthly stipend and health benefits, as well as Actors' Equity (EMC) points for ensemble and understudy roles.
 Housing is not included.

-There is a two-step process for auditions that includes general auditions and call backs.
-Candidates must be able to attend an in-person call back to be considered for the program.
+There is a two-step process for auditions (General Auditions and Call Backs).
+Candidates must be able to attend an in-person Call Back to be considered for the program.

-1. Audition in person.
-You must bring a current headshot and resume to the audition.
-Sign up for an in-person general audition.
+- In person auditions.
+You must bring a current headshot and resume with you to the auditions.
+To sign up for an in-person General Audition slot, CLICK HERE.

-2. Submit a video audition.
-Video auditions must be a link to YouTube or Vimeo submitted no later than Jan.
-8, 2016.
-Submit a video audition.
+- Submit a video audition.
+Video auditions must be a link to YouTube or Vimeo submitted through the link below no later than Dec.
+11, 2016.
+To submit a video audition, please CLICK HERE.

 The internship program is named in honor of Bruce E. Coyle, a production stage manager and essential member of the Playhouse family for more than 20 years.Stage Management Internships